Understanding Generative Recommendation with Semantic IDs from a Model-scaling View: Beyond the Limitations of SIDs: Scaling Up Text-based GR Model

-This subsection investigates the scaling properties of LLM-as-RS by comparing its performance to that of a SID-based GR under the same data budget.
+This subsection investigates the scaling properties of Text-based GR by comparing its performance to that of a SID-based GR under the same data budget.
 Specifically, we simultaneously scale both the trainable and frozen weights and plot the resulting scaling curves.
 Our experiments use the Qwen3 model series, with sizes ranging from 0.6B to 14B parameters.
 Throughout these experiments, the trainable LoRA weights are maintained at approximately 1\% of the total LLM parameters.

-As shown in \cref{fig:lora total scaling}, simple LLM-as-RS models can substantially outperform SID-based GR (highlighted in Red) when scaled up.
-Moreover, the performance consistently improves as the model scales, with no signs of saturation within the test dataset size range, suggesting that the LLM-as-RS exhibits stronger scaling behaviors than the SID-based GR.
+As shown in \cref{fig:lora total scaling}, simple Text-based GR models can substantially outperform SID-based GR (highlighted in Red) when scaled up.
+Moreover, the performance consistently improves as the model scales, with no signs of saturation within the test dataset size range, suggesting that the Text-based GR exhibits stronger scaling behaviors than the SID-based GR.

 Furthermore, we analyze the respective contributions of the LoRA and LLM weights to scaling.
 In particular, we aim to address the question: does scaling the frozen LLM weights enhance the model’s ability to learn both user behaviors and item contents?
 To provide a quantitative answer, we fit \cref{eq:llm_scaling_law} and estimate the empirical values of $\gamma$ and $\beta$.
 Specifically, we vary the LoRA rank within $\{8, 16, 24, 32, 40\}$ and the LLM size within $\{0.6\text{B}, 1.7\text{B}, 4\text{B}, 8\text{B}, 14\text{B}\}$.
 This yields $5 \times 5 = 25$ data points covering different combinations of LoRA and LLM sizes.
 Following prior work~\citep{hoffmann2022training}, we employ Huber loss~\citep{huberloss} with the L-BFGS optimizer~\citep{LBFGS} to estimate the parameters $(R_0, A, B, \gamma, \beta, a, b)$ as: